mdribus/association-finder-hla/README.md

 - openxlsx (version 4.2.5.1)
 - gtools (version 3.9.4)

-The versions that we used are included, but other versions may work, too.
+The versions we used are included, but other versions may work, too.

 ### Running the demo:
 1. On the command line, go to the working directory and unzip the HLA typing files: `gunzip *.txt.gz`